 Tutorial

-Once integrated in your project, the Pytest::Pytest target and the pytest_discover_tests() function are available for using.
+Once integrated into your project, the Pytest::Pytest target and the pytest_discover_tests() function are available for using.

 Using the target